Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Detailed Performance Results

 \section{Detailed Performance Results}

 In this section, we provide information on the runtime performance of algorithms evaluated in Section~\ref{sec:comp-study}, but here for each individual model.
-In particular, Table~\ref{tbl:perf-minimum-bb} lists performance of the branch and bound based algorithm for computing a single minimum explanation (Algorithm~\ref{algo:minimum-bb}), Table~\ref{tbl:perf-minimum-marco} for the m-MARCO approach for computing a single minimum explanation (Algorithm~\ref{algo:minimum-marco}), and Table~\ref{tbl:perf-enumerate} for the standard MARCO approach (Algorithm~\ref{algo:marco}) which enumerates all minimal explanations.
+In particular, Table~\ref{tbl:perf-enumerate} lists performance results for the standard MARCO approach (Algorithm~\ref{algo:marco}) which enumerates all minimal explanations, and Tables~\ref{tbl:perf-minimum-marco}--\ref{tbl:perf-minimum-bb} for computing a single minimum explanation using m-MARCO (Algorithm~\ref{algo:minimum-marco}), MHS (Algorithm~\ref{algo:minimum-mhs}), and BB (Algorithm~\ref{algo:minimum-bb}), respectively.